 Whale watching: Humpback whales pass and hang for a while near the Guatemalan coasts between December and the end of February.
 To go whale watching, you can take a tour leaving from Marina Pez Vela.
 The last most of the morning, and some even include lunch.

 Surfing: If you’re not in the country during whale season you can still enjoy your visit to the southern coast by taking some surf lessons or enjoying its waves if you are already experienced.

-Bonus: At least three species of endangered sea turtles come to Guatemalan coast for nesting almost year round.
+Bonus: At least three species of endangered sea turtles come to the Guatemalan coast for nesting almost year-round.
 So you can take advantage of the visit and arrange to go on a baby turtle releasing tour.
 By paying for it you’ll help organizations that are working hard to bring back healthy populations of these gorgeous creatures.
 Most of the time you don’t even have to make a reservation.
 Just visit a nearby turtle sanctuary and ask when the next visit is going to happen; chances are, there will be one the next day.
 So do it the afternoon of day 6.